 Currently, the Indian Navy has 67,109 personnel and large operational fleet consisting of four fleet tankers, one amphibious transport dock, one aircraft carriers, eight landing ship tanks, 14 frigates, 11 destroyers, 13 conventionally powered attack submarines, one ballistic missile submarine, one nuclear-powered attack submarine, six mine countermeasure vessels, 23 corvettes, 29 patrol vessels, and various other auxiliary vessels.
 The Indian navy jobs are central government jobs.
 Indian Navy recruits eligible candidates to train and induct them into various positions such as Sailors MR (Chef, Steward MR), NMR (Sanitary Hygienist), Sanitary Hygienist (NMR), Matric Recruits (MUSICIAN), Medical officers, Airborne Tactician (Observer), Logistics Officer, etc.

 The recruitment of eligible candidates will be done through various modes.
-One of the important competitive exams for the entry into navy are NDA and CDSE.
-Similar type of recruitment procedure also exists for the jobs in Indian Airforce and Indian Army.
+One of the important competitive exams for the entry into navy is NDA and CDSE.
+The similar type of recruitment procedure also exists for the jobs in Indian Airforce and Indian Army.
 Aspiring candidates can also enter into the services through Short Service Commission or Direct Entry Permanent Commission.
-A thorough knowledge on Current affairs and General Knowledge is necessary to qualify for the jobs.
-Another important way to enter into naval services is the University Entry Scheme and the candidates having the National Cadet Corps (NCC) certificate have to directly apply the for the vacancies however the NCC candidates should attend the tests conducted by the Services Selection Board (SSB).
+A thorough knowledge of Current affairs and General Knowledge is necessary to qualify for the jobs.
+Another important way to enter into naval services is the University Entry Scheme and the candidates having the National Cadet Corps (NCC) certificate have to directly apply for the vacancies however the NCC candidates should attend the tests conducted by the Services Selection Board (SSB).